 A marketing strategy identifies customer groups which a particular business can better serve than its target competitors, and tailors product offerings, prices, distribution, promotional efforts and services toward those segments.
 Ideally, the strategy should address unmet customer needs that offer adequate potential profitability.
 A good strategy helps a business focus on the target markets it can serve best.

-Most small businesses don’t have unlimited resources to devote to marketing; however, you can still see excellent returns while sticking to your budget if you focus on target marketing.
+Most small businesses have limited resources to devote to marketing; however, you can still see excellent returns while sticking to your budget if you focus on target marketing.
 By concentrating your efforts on one or a few key market segments, you’ll reap the most from small investments.
 There are two methods used to segment a market:

 - Geographical segmentation: Specializing in serving the needs of customers in a particular geographical area.